 What to do if a phishing attack is done in your name

-Our cyber and data risk insurance is designed to cover your business for costs associated with data recovery, reputation management, GDPR investigations and business interruption.
-For more information on the common cyber threats and how to safeguard your business, read the rest of our cyber security and protection FAQs.
+For more information on the common cyber threats and how to safeguard your business, read our other cyber security and protection FAQs.

 Tell us about your business – we’ll build your business insurance quote and help you explore any other insurance needs.Start my quote

 Protecting your business against cyber threats is about being prepared for any eventuality.

 Read our cyber insurance FAQs to find out how cover could help your business.